apollographql/apollo-client/react-docs/source/mutations.md

 })(CommentPage);
 ```

-For the example above, it is easy to construct an optimistic response, since we know the shape of the new comment and can approximately predict the created date.
+For the example above, it is easy to construct an optimistic response, since we know the shape of the new comment and can approximately predict the created data.
 The optimistic response doesn't have to be exactly correct because it will always will be replaced with the real result from the server, but it should be close enough to make users feel like there is no delay.

 > As this comment is *new* and not visible in the UI before the mutation, it won't appear automatically on the screen as a result of the mutation.
 You can use [`updateQueries`](cache-updates.html#updateQueries) to make it appear in this case (and this is what we do in GitHunt).

 <h2 id="mutation-results">Designing mutation results</h2>

 When people talk about GraphQL, they often focus on the data fetching side of things, because that's where GraphQL brings the most value.
-Mutations can be pretty nice if done well, but the principles of designing good mutations, and especially good mutation result types, are not yet well-understood in the open source community.
+Mutations can be pretty elegant if done well, but the principles of designing good mutations, and especially good mutation result types (`__typename` in the above example), are not yet well-understood in the open source community.
 So when you are working with mutations it might often feel like you need to make a lot of application-specific decisions.

 In GraphQL, mutations can return any type, and that type can be queried just like a regular GraphQL query.
 So the question is - what type should a particular mutation return?